ericorain/python_scripts/robot framework/README.md

   * It is hard to see the link between the code and the keywords
 - Very few examples using SSH
   * we find the same example on the Internet; the one of SSHLibrary
-  * on the Internet most of them are for Web applications
+  * on the Internet most of the examples are for Web applications
-- "CryptographyDeprecationWarning" messages on a correct test because "cryptography" library is not including a fixe requested 5 months ago; that gives the impression of a deprecated piece of software
+- I got "CryptographyDeprecationWarning" messages on a correct test because "cryptography" library is not including a fixe requested 5 months ago; that gives the impression of a deprecated piece of software
 - RENAT library has issues:
   * RENAT installation is unclear, no pip install and "docker pull bachng/renat:latest" gives the following error message: "Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?" even though docker deamon is running
   * RENAT is designed for Python 2.7